Symptoms of a 1986-91 Camaro or Firebird Pull down Reversing Switch GM 20614880 not working correctly

 Typical symptoms of the reversing switch not working correctly is the Pull down does not goes down when the striker sensing switch is moved to the latched position.
 Even more common is the Pull down will not go up when the striker sensing switch is moved to the up position.

-Sometimes hitting the reversing switch lightly with the plastic handle of a medium size screw driver will getting working again temporarily.
+Sometimes hitting the reversing switch lightly with the plastic handle of a medium size screw driver will getting it working again temporarily.

 These symptoms could be also be caused by the striker sensing switch.
 However from years of experience we have found that @ 90% of the time the problem is the reversing switch.
 By moving the striker sensing switch up and down quickly with your finger, you can usually tell if the problem is this switch.
 It will usually trigger some movement of the Pull down.
+To do this, the reversing switch will need to removed from the motor and connected to a test motor.

 How do you know for sure which is the problem?
 The only sure way is to do a diagnostic procure, probing the wires and/or exchanging in known good parts.
 Most people don't find the probing diagnostic option viable for several reasons.
 If you are one of those people who wants to do the probing diagnostic, we have a post with the wiring diagram here.
 Exchanging out parts is usually the fastest and easiest way to solve the problem.
-Since 90% of the time the problem is the reversing switch, replacing it or rebuilding it is the best option.
+Since 90% of the time the problem is the reversing switch, replacing it is usually the best option.